CUTS: A Deep Learning and Topological Framework for Multigranular Unsupervised Medical Image Segmentation: Discussion

-A key limitation of our approach is that it may still require user interaction to derive the best granularity of segmentation.
-Furthermore, there maybe several granularities of interest for different regions of an image that may require a mix-and-match approach.
-Despite these limitations, it is important to recognize that CUTS allow us to identify and highlight important medical image structures using unsupervised learning approach.
-This has enormous implications to the expanding field of medical image evaluation and represent a step forward in identifying important and distinct information relevant to clinical interpretation of the images.
+In conclusion, CUTS allows us to identify and highlight important medical image structures using an unsupervised learning approach.
+This has enormous implications for the expanding field of medical image evaluation and represents a step forward in identifying important and distinct information relevant to the clinical interpretation of images.
 Such interpretation of medical images is crucial to disease detection in asymptomatic individuals; examples include mammography for screening for breast cancer, teleophthalmology and automated image analysis for screening diabetes for eye disease, or vulnerable populations for macular degeneration and glaucoma, and screening of high-risk populations such as smokers for early lung cancer.
-Herein we have used two examples from the biomedical field to demonstrate the utility of our approach: in fundus photographs where we localize regions of geographic atrophy, and in brain MRI images where we delineate the margins and size of the fluid-filled ventricles.
-Importantly, our current technique should be universally applicable to medical imaging, and thus a natural extension of our work is to explore the ability of CUTS on a broader range of imaging modalities and technologies currently used in medicine.